almostengr/almostengrwebsite/web/docs/lifestyle/2021-03-23-national-puppy-day.md

 He does enjoy walks.
 Often times, he is the one leading the way down the path.
 Only problem that I have noticed is that when walking in the neighborhood, he stops at every other mailbox to mark his territory.
+I don't mind the occasional stop, but when you are trying to get a walk in during a lunch break and still be able to eat, time is of the essence.

 ### Older Dog

 He is an older based on the gray hair around his feed and mouth and what others have mentioned.
-How old, not fully sure.
+How old? not fully sure.
+That wisdom does make it easier to manage him as he does not have to be taught the very basics.

 ### Lap Dog

-My neighbor mentioned that because he always like to follow me around and to be snuggled next to me or in my presence, that he was probably a persons' lap dog.
+My neighbor mentioned that because he always like to follow me around, to be snuggled next to me or in my presence, that he was probably a persons' lap dog.
 Furthermore, I am thinking that the dog probably was owned by somebody that was retired or always had a person at home.
-Given that, I will have to break him of that habit by going into rooms and closing the door and placing him in the kennel while I'm working from home.
+Given that, I will have to break him of that habit by going into rooms and closing the door and placing him in the kennel while I am working from home.

 ### Other Dogs